ckrivacic/bmi219_autoencoder/README.md

 > **Q1.3) Why do we normalize the input data for neural networks?**

 Large numbers can make the gradients very shallow during back-propogation, making training very slow.
+We normalize to get data in a regime where activation by nonlinear functions like the sigmoid function won't immediately result in a shallow gradient regardless of the starting weights.

 > **Q1.4) In this scenario, MNIST is already split into a training set